 Public Service Loan Forgiveness (PSLF)

-- Work full-time for a government agency or qualifying nonprofit organization
+- Work full-time for a government agency or qualifying nonprofit organization.

-- Have Direct Loans (or consolidate your loans with a Direct Consolidation Loan)
+- Have Direct Loans (or consolidate your loans with a Direct Consolidation Loan).

-- Repay your student loans on an income-driven repayment (IDR) plan
+- Repay your student loans on an income-driven repayment (IDR) plan.

-- Make 120 qualifying monthly payments
+- Make 120 qualifying monthly student loan payments.

 Once they reach 120 qualifying payments, borrowers can apply for PSLF by submitting the Public Service Loan Forgiveness (PSLF): Application For Forgiveness.
 If approved, any remaining federal student loan debt will be forgiven tax-free.